Wust-Sat/architecture/README.md

 ## Purpouse of the project

-At this point the goal is to create an engineering module for a nanosatellite that will allow testing of available solutions.
+At this point the goal is to create an engineering module of a nanosatellite that will allow testing of available solutions.
 The engineering module is intended to allow hardware-in-the-loop tests integrated with CI/CD configured on Gitlab.
-The module must have an on-board computer, communicate with the mockup payload, be powered by a battery charged from solar panels and be capable of radio communication.
-The beginning of ADCS should be sensors mounted to the module.
+EPS should be responsible for both managing the battery charging process from solar cells and monitoring the battery status to ensure its optimal condition.
+To save energy, the EPS has the capability to disconnect power supply to certain modules.
+The satellite must have an on-board computer able to communicate with the mockup payload and be capable of radio communication.
+The ADCS should incorporate sensors and actuators, and be controlled by the OBC.
 All components should be of a size compatible with the CubeSat standard, or it should be possible to miniaturize them in such a way.
+There should be the initiation of simulation enabling the testing of some of the satellite's functionalities.

 ## Milestones